Timing13/EchoView/README.md

   - Distant sounds appear **red**.
   - If the noise is detected in front of the user, it always appears **green**.
   - The speed of the animation also changes based on distance.

+The user can advance to the next scene by pressing the hand trigger on the left controller.

 ![Main Scene](Images/MainScene.png)